Multimedia Nusantara University: Photo Studio

 The UMN photography studio is equipped with the newest professional equipment.
 Students can take advantage of high-resolution digital SLR cameras with a wide arrange of lenses.
 Also available are backdrops, professional lighting with flash triggers, umbrellas, softboxes, snoots, barn doors, filters, honeycombs, and much more.
 The photo studio is used for lectures, workmanship coursework, research, and a final projects.

 TV Studio

 The TV studios can be adapted to the needs of various media courses - both live and recorded television, news and entertainment.
 Tools available include teleprompters (screen monitor that displays texts to the presenter), Character Generator (computer graphics viewer and text on the television screen), a switcher (equipment to transfer images from one camera to another camera), and more.

 Radio Studio

 The radio study broadcasts daily via 107.7 FM (also accessible via online streaming at www.radio.umn.ac.id).
 The broadcast starts at eight in the morning until five in the afternoon, Monday to Saturday.
 Radio UMN is driven by students with a variety of quality programs such as Gogo Archipelago (program-me discussing cultural diversity in Indonesia), Serpong First, and Talk n Easy (discussing the successful young Indonesians).

-Multimedia Laboratoriums

-Designed for editing a wide array of media, UMN's 16 computer labs are equipped with all the newest hardware and software for audio, video, and graphic design.
-This includes a Computer Graphics Lab equipped with iMac computers.